-You and your love serve more than 7,000 grandmothers, who are the true unsung heroes of The Nyaka AIDS Orphans Project.
+Your love and support serves more than 7,300 grandmothers, who are the true unsung heroes of the Nyaka AIDS Orphans Project.
 Having tragically lost their own children to HIV/AIDS, they are now raising their orphaned grandchildren, our students.
-Many support up to fourteen children without social security, health care, retirement, child welfare, or basic housing.
+Many support up to twelve children without social security, health care, retirement, child welfare, or basic housing.
 They parent without stable roofs, running water, bathrooms, or sanitary kitchens.

-The grandmothers who participate in The Nyaka Grandmother Project meet monthly to make goods, find comraderie with their peers, and to seek assistance for their ailments.
+The grandmothers who participate in the Nyaka Grandmother Project meet monthly to make goods, find camaraderie with their peers, and to seek assistance for their ailments.
 Your support builds homes with stable, iron roofs, pit latrines, and sanitary kitchen for the very neediest.
-You provide case managers provide training in topics that include parenting skills, agriculture and health, and nutrition.
+You provide case managers for training in topics that include parenting skills, agriculture and health, and nutrition.
 You also provide microfinance loans, as well as home visits for ailing grannies.

 This project has provided additional documentation in a PDF file (projdoc.pdf).